redstone-finance/redstone-docs/docs/dapps/redstone-push.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-sidebar_label: "🏛 Push model"
+sidebar_label: "Push model"
 ---

-# 🏛 Push Model
+# Push Model

-## Pushing feeds on chain

-Although the pure on-demand fetching model ([RedStone Pull](./redstone-pull.mdx)) is more efficient and scalable we acknowledge that some protocols may prefer to stick to a traditional design when data is pushed on-chain.
-This setup could be reasonable if:

-- There is an existing well-audited codebase and the team prefers not to make even tiny amendments
-- The protocol is deployed on a private network or a chain where the gas costs are minimal
-- The prices don't need to be updated too frequently
+RedStone's Push Model stores data directly on-chain through periodic updates, following the traditional oracle approach.
+This model ensures constant data availability and gives applications full control over update conditions and data sources.

+#### Ideal for dApps deeply integrated with existing protocols and traditional data consumption patterns

 :::info
 RedStone Push has a significant advantage over traditional push Oracles.
 Our modular design gives you a decisive voice on when and how the price is updated (with other Oracles you have to accept dictated parameters).